boboyejj/XY_Positioner_GUI/README.md

 This project was designed to allow easier use of the Arrick C4 Motor controllers and generate contour plots based on measurement data.
-The code is compatible with Python 2.7.x and was originally written in Python 2.7.14
+The code was written in Python 2.7.

 ## Getting Started